andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - Exported Output Values in CloudFormation must have unique names within a single Region
   - CFN template = JSON- or YAML-formatted text file that describes your AWS infrastructure.
     - The "Resources" section is the only required section
+  - Helper scripts:
+    - cfn-init: Use to retrieve and interpret resource metadata, install packages, create files, and start services.
+    - cfn-signal: Use to signal with a CreationPolicy or WaitCondition, so you can synchronize other resources in the stack when the prerequisite resource or application is ready.
+    - cfn-get-metadata: Use to retrieve metadata for a resource or path to a specific key.
+    - cfn-hup: Use to check for updates to metadata and execute custom hooks when changes are detected.
   - Scenario: you must deploy resources to multiple AWS Regions to support the load testing of an API, without additional code:
     - Correct: Leverage the AWS CLI create-stack-set command:
       - Using an administrator account, you define and manage an AWS CloudFormation template
       - and then use the template as the basis for provisioning stacks into selected target accounts across specified AWS Regions.
+  - StackSets:
+    - enable you to create, update, or delete stacks across multiple accounts and regions with a single operation.
+    - Using an administrator account, you define and manage an AWS CloudFormation template, and use the template as the basis for provisioning stacks into selected target accounts across specified regions.
   - Pseudo parameters = parameters that are predefined by AWS CloudFormation (Ex: AWS::AccountId, AWS::Region, AWS::StackName)
   - Template sections:
     - AwsTemplateFormatVersion, Description, Metadata, Parameters, Mappings, Conditions, Transform, Resources, Outputs